isomerpages/dis-dotc/news/life-at-dotc/_posts/2025-06-20-post-Inside DOTC Series: Engineering Excellence Through Collaboration and Insight.md

 </div>
 <p></p>
 <h3><strong>Which aspect of your daily work would you most like to automate or simplify?</strong></h3>
 <p><em>"While many tasks are automated, issues arise when automation fails, especially if the system was built by someone else.
-This emphasizes the importance of understanding the original workings—hence, I prefer to tackle tasks manually at first.
+This emphasises the importance of understanding the original workings—hence, I prefer to tackle tasks manually at first.
 It gives me deeper insights into the underlying operations, making me better equipped for troubleshooting."</em>
 </p>
 <h3><strong>If your code could send you a thank-you note, what would it say?</strong></h3>
 <p><em>"I imagine my code would tremble in awe, as I’m passionate about eliminating unnecessary lines.
 It's all about the purity of code—less is more, and I take pride in maintaining efficiency."</em>